zanix/MMM-MealieMenu/README.md

 If you find any problems, bugs or have questions, please [open a GitHub issue](https://github.com/zanix/MMM-MealieMenu/issues) in this repository.

-Pull requests are of course also very welcome
+Pull requests are of course very welcome.